valoroso-dev/BikPlayer/README.md

-# Bikplayer
+# BikPlayer

  Platform
  --------
  Android
  iOS

-Bikplayer is an open source videoplayer based on bilibili's [ijkplayer](https://github.com/bilibili/ijkplayer)
+BikPlayer is an open source videoplayer based on bilibili's [ijkplayer](https://github.com/bilibili/ijkplayer)

-## Purpose of Bikplayer
+## Purpose of BikPlayer
 We used ijkplayer in product.
 At the beginning, it was only used directly without in-depth understanding.
 During the use, it encountered some playback problems and accumulated experience, and updated new features.
 The official response was slow, so a new warehouse was opened.
 Welcome to submit issue for discussion

 ### Build Environment & Original Features